6th of April – 10th of June 2019:

 Retired: DKK 50

 Groups of 8 or more (per person): DKK 50

 Children and young people under 16: Free of charge

 Location and directions

-Munkeruphus is situated close to The Øresund coast between Dronningmølle and Gilleleje 60? km north of Copenhagen, ?km west of Elsinore, making access by car easy and convenient.
-There is a free parking space just next to the Museum.
+Munkeruphus is situated close to The Øresund coast between Dronningmølle and Gilleleje 60 km north of Copenhagen, 18 km west of Elsinore, making access by car easy and convenient.
+There is a free parking space at the Museum.